guardian/dotcom-rendering/docs/principles/developer-experience.md

 At end of life, the dotcom-rendering application (although not the components themselves) can be swapped out for another rendering tier.
 It must be possible to migrate a single content type such as the article within 3 months.

+## Sometimes Repeat Yourself

+> Verbose code that is easy to move around, change and remove is preferred to elegant code that is prematurely abstracted and hard to change

+Or, to put it another way: Do Repeat Yourself.
+Sometimes.
+The old maxim of Don't Repeat Yourself is probably the most quoted design principle of them all but its popularity can lead to it becoming less a principle and more of a habit.
+The above statement challenges the instinctive reflex we all have to pull things out into functions or components, asking us to first consider if the abstraction is useful.